flame-engine/flame/docs/audio.md

 To play an audio is really simple!

-Start by adding an entry in your `pubspec.yaml` for each file you want to use (and make sure at the files exist in path that you provide).
+Start by adding an entry in your `pubspec.yaml` for each file you want to use (and make sure that the files exist in the paths that you provide).

 For the examples below, your `pubspec.yaml` file needs to contain something like this: